tonya11en/rook/Documentation/minio-object-store.md

 Now that the operator is running, we can create an instance of a distributed Minio object store by creating an instance of the `objectstore.minio.rook.io` resource.
 Some of that resource's values are configurable, so feel free to browse `object-store.yaml` and tweak the settings to your liking.

+It is **strongly recommended** to update the values of `accessKey` and `secretKey` in `object-store.yaml` to a secure key pair, as described in the [Minio client quickstart guide](https://docs.minio.io/docs/minio-client-quickstart-guide).

 When you are ready to create a Minio object store, simply run:

 ```console